martinspielmann/martinspielmann/README.md

 ### Hi there, I'm Martin 👋

 - 🔭 I’m working on Python and Java projects in Security Incident Response
-- 🌱 I’m currently growing Rust skills
+- 🌱 I’m currently growing offensive skills
 - 👯 I’m looking to collaborate on open source of any kind
-- 💬 Ask me about Security Incident Response, DevSecOps, Shift Left, Security Automation, Spring Framework, Apache Wicket, ...
+- 💬 Ask me about Security Incident Response, DevSecOps, Shift Left, Security Automation, Java and Python Development, ...
 - 📫 How to reach me: @martinspielmann or @martspielmann everywhere
 - 😄 Pronouns: He/him
 - ⚡ Fun fact: No fun facts.
 I'm german